barryvanveen/barryvanveen/readme.md

 * run `bower install`
 * remove all tables from the database and run `php artisan migrate` and `php artisan db:seed`
 * remove all tables from the testing database and run `php artisan migrate --env=testing`

+## Cleaning up code

+Run `php-cs-fixer fix` to automatically cleanup all code to Symphony standards.
+All configurations are saved in a file called .php_cs and documentation can be found at https://github.com/FriendsOfPHP/PHP-CS-Fixer